Life Goes On (1932 film)

-Life Goes On is a 1932 British crime film directed by Jack Raymond and starring Elsie Randolph, Betty Stockfeld and Warwick Ward.
-It was made at British and Dominion's Elstree Studios as a supporting feature for release by Paramount Pictures.
+Life Goes On (also known as Sorry You've Been Troubled) is a 1932 British crime film directed by Jack Raymond and starring Hugh Wakefield, Elsie Randolph, Betty Stockfeld and Warwick Ward.
+It was written by Walter Hackett based on his 1929 play Sorry You've Been Troubled, and was made at British and Dominion's Elstree Studios as a supporting feature for release by Paramount Pictures.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot summary

 A criminal hides the body of a dead financier in an effort to manipulate shares.